Guide to Guyana’s Local Content Act is first in series of business sector publications

 Asked why should people read “Guide to Guyana’s Local Content Act” rather than go directly to the law, he said the book focusses on the law in “a thematic way”.
 “I don’t stick to how the Act deals with it,” based on the segmented interests for Guyanese, foreign investors, joint ventures, suppliers and procurers.
 “Everything is in plain terms.
 It has something for both sides- the people procuring and the people who are supplying,” he said.

-Already available as a Kindle Edition here on Amazon ( https://a.co/d/48m3wSR ) , the book shows the relationship between the Local Content Act and the guidelines and is a must-read for anyone who wants to obtain a Local Content Certificate as well as anyone who wants to understand what the opportunities are.
+Already available as a Kindle Edition here on Amazon ( https://a.co/d/48m3wSR or https://a.co/d/eiOXXZq ) , the book shows the relationship between the Local Content Act and the guidelines and is a must-read for anyone who wants to obtain a Local Content Certificate as well as anyone who wants to understand what the opportunities are.

 With the likelihood of amendments to the legislation and the list of eligible local content activities, Mr Glasford is already thinking about a second edition.